filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 Pass the `--enable-libpulse` option to the configure script.
 Enable the `pulse` input device to capture audio through hardware devices connected to the PulseAudio server, as well as the output devices to perform playback.

 This flag should be enabled if the target system uses the PulseAudio sound server.

+### qsv
+Pass the `--enable-libvpl` option to the configure script.
+Use the `libvpl` library (oneAPI Video Processing Library) to support accelerated video decoding and encoding using the Intel QSV (Quick Sync Video) on compatible hardware.

+It is safe to disable this flag, unless there is a need to use QSV acceleration.

 ### rav1e
 Only works when the `encode` flag is enabled.
 Pass the `--enable-librav1e` option to the configure script.
 Provide an ability to create (encode) files in the AV1 format using the `librav1e` library - the fastest and safest AV1 encoder that is suitable for cases where the reference encoder library (`libaom`) is too slow.